The Bachelorette's Clare Crawley and Dale Moss Are "Taking Time Apart" - E! Online

 She shared on the Nov.
 10 episode of the ABC competition series, "We're just happy to, like, start our lives together and to get to know each other more, and more and more."

-Their post-Bachelorette experience hasn't come without its hiccups, though.
+However, their post-Bachelorette experience hasn't come without its hiccups.
 On several occasions, Clare has publicly asked for compassion from critics of their relationship.

 "I will always do my best to rise above the negativity and find the positive, but I am not superhuman," she wrote on Instagram in November.
 "So when you choose to pass judgement without knowing someone personally or even something as small as a snide comment, please remember just like you, I am simply trying my best."